abayomipopoola/abayomipopoola/content/blog/blockchain-technology/index.md

 title: Blockchain Technology
 date: "2019-04-27T22:40:32.169Z"
 tags: [cryptocurrency, technology]
-spoiler: A distributed ledger at the heart of bitcoin and other virtual currencies, that makes it possible to share data publicly without third parties.
+description: A distributed ledger at the heart of bitcoin and other virtual currencies, that makes it possible to share data publicly without third parties.
 ---

 ![Blockchain Technology](./blockchain-tech.jpg)